lambda-land/OwnershipMonad/oref/README.md

 STRef has the `readSTRef` function which copies the value in the STRef into a pure context within the ST Monad.
-The STRef which the pure value was recently read from can then be used in the ST by other functions.
+The STRef which the pure value was recently read from can then be used in ST by other functions.
 These functions are free to write to and modify the value in the STRef.
-Because of this, it's not possible to know after the value is read from the STRef if the pure value is still the same as the *actual* value in the STRef.
+Because of this it's not possible to know after a value is read from an STRef if the pure value the read returns is still the same as the *actual* value in the STRef.
 After a `readSTRef` the subsequent pure value is reflective only of what the STRef used to be.

 While constantly reading (copying) the current contents of the STRef into a pure value before actions are taken based of this value is possible - this seems inefficient.